 We bought our Victorian just in time to experience the coldest winter here on record in Chicago.
 A pipe even burst in the basement!
 (Although to be fair, that happened to a lot of homes in the area.
 A pipe burst in our old house too, with which we had never experienced any heating problems.)
 After sealing our drafty windows with plastic sheeting the house stayed dramatically warmer, and we also had our old boiler serviced and bled the radiators.
 The house still struggled to stay in the mid to high 60s on the first floor though, while it was comfortably warm upstairs and hot all the way up on the third floor.
 So before another winter comes, we had some work done to the house’s heating system.

 The boiler still has some life left in it, but its chimney is in need of big repairs.
 We could have added a liner to prevent further corrosion, but the age and condition of the brick would have made it an expensive and difficult job.
 Another option for roughly the same cost was to replace the old boiler with a new model that was more energy-efficient and that could be vented out the side of the house, so that’s what we chose to do.
 We also replaced the water heater at the same time.
 There was a backdrafting issue identified during our house inspection, there wasn’t enough capacity for a house of this size, and the thing also had to be fixed twice in the last two months.
 Those three factors swayed us toward replacement.
-The water heater is now tied into our new boiler, so it’s piggybacking off of the radiator system for faster heating and more efficiency.
+We chose an indirect water heater which is now tied into our new boiler, so it’s piggybacking off of the radiator system for faster heating and more efficiency.

 Ooh, get ready for some more Pinterest-worthy pictures!